The Eco Healthy Homes Project

 Our inspiration is the enormous positive potential for change that can support healthy manufacturing and construction jobs.
 Transforming the tens of tonnes of materials and hundreds of thousands of dollars invested in most homes can radically reduce greenhouse gas pollution and waste from construction and demolition while growing resilient local economies and healthier households better equipped to adapt to the effects of climate change.

-Our project vision to make Eco Healthy Homes as broadly accessible and as affordable as possible, Harmony Habitat’s long term vision is a cooperative enterprise and regional networks of revenue-sharing Eco Healthy Home professionals and suppliers.
+Our project vision to make Eco Healthy Homes as broadly accessible and as affordable as possible, Harmony Habitat’s long term vision is a cooperative enterprise and regional networks of Eco Healthy Home professionals and suppliers.
 Collaborative production can lower distribution costs, boost innovation, streamline permitting, localize the supply chain and lower the cost of the homes.

 We believe that this project can promote the industry and social change necessary to advance our transition to deep green human habitat.